adamgho/bsc-simulations/README.md

 Create

-- a subdirectory named "data".
+- a subdirectory named `data`.
 This will store a lot of data (hundreds of GB), so personally I mounted an external HDD at this directory.
-- a subdirecte named "plots".
+- a subdirecte named `plots`.

 You must have `R` installed.